hadifar/tweetegram/README.md

 # Tweetegram

-A simple app for sending your tweets into your channel.
+A simple app for sending your tweets into your telegram channel.